Fascia Yoga: Importance for yoga teachers and practitioners

 This sense is additional to the commonly held belief that we are five-sensory creatures.
 It is developing as the basis of our sixth, very important (probably primary) sense: the one that tells us where we are relative to our environment and ourselves at any point in time.

-This is particularly relevant to teaching yoga as it relates to the profound study of balance and motion, coordination, and stillness – all of which are an essential part of our work on the mat, over time.
+This is particularly relevant to teaching yoga as it relates to the profound study of balance and motion, coordination, and stillness – all of which are an essential part of our work on the mat, and off the mat, over time.
 This sense is known as proprioception – and the fascia becomes our tissue of temporality.
-That which “registers” and “signals” what we do repeatedly over time – and how we anticipate on the mat.
+That which registers and signals what we do repeatedly over time – and how we anticipate on the mat.

 Proprioception: Understanding the primary sense of fascia and movement